Weather you like it or not

 I also somehow forgot Thor was to stay for Dress Rehearsal after school.
 By 3:30 we decided to start calling around looking for him since he wasn't on the bus.
 John drove to the school to find him and of course, dress rehearsal.
 (Slaps forehead again)

 This morning was Thor's Talent Show.
 He and another young lady have hardly had any chance to practice.
 Last week it was all drama all the time.
 The week before was all choir.
 They did a fantastic job.
-I added the video to the video section for those that didn't get the email.
 They performed Jar of Hearts by Christina Perri, which we'd never heard of.
 They did a fantastic job.
 As did all the teachers and other kids who performed and sang.
 It was a hoot and so much fun!

 Tomorrow we plan on letting Thor go in for his report card and returning home on the bus as his final day of Middle School.
 Tif and the kids may come over later and we'll get some flowers together to put on mom's stone for Memorial Day and a good time shall be had by all.
 To everyone reading, have a safe holiday weekend and MUCH LOVE!